Rocky River High School – Home of the Ravens!

-RRHS Mission: To create a nurturing environment which embraces career readiness, academic proficiency, and global citizenship.
+RRHS Mission: To create a nurturing environment that embraces career readiness, academic proficiency, and global citizenship.

-School-wide Goal: To increase integration of literacy best practices across all content areas.
+School-wide Goal: To increase the integration of literacy best practices across all content areas.

 Rocky River High School is located in an urban school district and is situated in a small town called Mint Hill, NC.
 Rocky River is a new school, built in 2010.
 The school serves students from grade 9 to grade 12 with a current enrollment of approximately 1479 students: 57% African-American, 28% Hispanic, 7% White, 3% Multi-Racial, and 3% Asian.
 The demographics of our student population has not changed over the last five years.

 The history of this area includes interesting facts about the family that initially owned the land that is now Rocky River High School.
 Allen Station (the street that leads up to the school) was recognized in 1933 as the focal point of the incorporated small town of Allen.
 The Allen's, large landowners and farmers, were instrumental in the development of the general store and train depot that popularized this area.
 A cotton gin, purchased from McCormick, then began processing cotton from the local farmers and was responsible for transporting it throughout the country.
 Allen Station thrived from the late 1920s to the 1950s.
 A river, Rocky River, runs through much of our land area.
 The land and waterways, including tributaries of Rocky River, also comprise an "environmentally-protected area" on our campus.
 Many of the spirit rocks that are placed in various areas of the campus were found on site.
 The campus also has rain gardens that filter runoff water through natural filters and then drain the water back into the small river.